IQ404/FinalProject-CSC8503/README.md

 ---

-Within this project's framework, I implemented a way to paint ink on 3D rectangle where the ink can across faces, with splitting effect achieved by applying perlin noise:
+**Update** on February 2023: Within this project's framework, I implemented a way to paint ink on 3D rectangle where the ink can across faces, with splitting effect achieved by applying perlin noise:

 ![](https://github.com/IQ404/FinalProject-CSC8503/blob/main/CrossFacesInkingWithSplittingEffect_XiaoyangLiu.jpg)